andrewt3000/web_development/README.md

 Alternatives: [gitlab](https://about.gitlab.com/), [bitbucket](https://bitbucket.org/)

 ### Version control workflow
+Version control work flow is a function of the size and organization of your team as well as the stage of your project.
+If you are working alone on a project that hasn't been deployed, I would probably just push to master.

-Best practice: Source control work flow with multiple developers and an architects is:
+This is a reasonable work flow with multiple developers and an architects where the project is live.
 - Devs work on feature branches.
 - When the feature is complete devs merged and push to a dev branch, and they do a PR ([pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests))
-- Architect/manager approves PR after testing.
+- Architect/manager tests, inspects and approves the PR.
-- Pushing to master automatically deploys to live production.
+- Pushing to master automatically deploys to production.

+This can get much more complicated, especially if you have testing team.

 ### App Versioning
 Preferred: [semantic verisioning](https://semver.org/)
 I also plan to track an app version number in the package.json file and reflect that number to users to make sure they have the latest version.

-Keeping users on the latest version can be a challenge.
+How do I keep users on the most recent version?
 Currently, on some apps, users have to refresh the app, then close the browser to get the latest version.
 I need to look into Cache busting.
 Also look at CRA defaults around [Service workers](https://developers.google.com/web/fundamentals/primers/service-workers/).

 ### Package manager